Core Designation Standards

 – W faculty will be encouraged to partner with the University Writing Center, when appropriate, to ensure that students are supported in their writing needs throughout the semester.
 Making use of this resource may allow more students to achieve the learning objectives of the W courses and improve their writing skills with additional feedback.

-Courses being considered for the U.S./global citizenship designation include 300- or 400-level courses of any subject.
-U.S./global citizenship-designation courses must expose students to cultural and societal issues and perspectives and lay the foundation for responsible participation in a diverse society by preparing students to make informed decisions in the complex cultural contexts of both the U.S. and global communities.
-Learning outcomes must demonstrate that students can apply this understanding to critical practice in their major fields of study and to discussions and engagement with others, as appropriate, through the instruction of historical and current events and issues related to their major discipline of study.
-U.S./global citizenship-designation courses may be disciplinary or interdisciplinary and must engage students with interactive learning, such as guided discussions and debates, exercises in which students must analyze datasets and demonstrate critical thinking about cultural and societal issues, student presentations and creative products, service-learning projects and simulations (placing students in scenarios in which they must actively solve problems).
+Courses being considered for the U.S. and/or global citizenship (USGC) designation include 300- or 400-level courses of any subject.
+USGC courses must expose students to cultural and societal issues and perspectives in order to lay the foundation for responsible participation in a diverse society by preparing students to make informed decisions in the complex cultural contexts of the U.S. and/or global communities.
+The student learning outcomes (SLOs) must show how students will apply their understanding of USGC concepts to the course’s field of study.
+USGC courses must engage students through active learning (e.g., guided discussions and debates, exercises in which students must analyze datasets and demonstrate critical thinking about cultural and societal issues, student presentations and creative products, service-learning projects and/or simulations).
+While course topics may include history and historical context, they must also include the practice of USGC in today’s world, particularly as it relates to students’ futures.
+USGC courses may be disciplinary or interdisciplinary.

-2. To allow instructors to provide substantial feedback and guidance to students and encourage active engagement of students through interaction with the course material, programs must limit the capacity of U.S./global citizenship courses to 35 students.
-For courses where this capacity limit is not practical, departments must demonstrate how students will engage in interactive learning activities given the larger class size.
+2. Courses must be limited to 35 students to allow instructors to provide substantial feedback and guidance to students and encourage active student engagement.
+If this capacity limit is not practical, departments must demonstrate how students will engage in interactive learning activities given the larger class size.

-– The instructor should be willing and able to teach about global cultural and societal awareness as needed to assist students in meeting the U.S./global citizenshiprequirements of the course.
+• The instructor should be willing and able to teach about global cultural and societal awareness as needed to assist students in meeting the USGC requirements of the course.